erikrose/nose-progressive/README.rst

 Version History
 ===============

-1.4
-  * Hide the cursor so block-shaped ones don't obscure the first char of the test path.

 1.3
   * Redo progress bar.
 Now it is made of beautiful terminal magic instead of equal signs.
 It looks best when your terminal supports at least 16 colors,